Observability

 observability: OTelObservabilityEngine.datadog(

-apiKey: "...", // see API Key Safety section below
+apiKey: "...", // see API Key Safety below

 service: "my-app"